Henry-Yip/Henry-Yip.github.io/_Physics/2023-02-24-Dirichlet.markdown

 ## Start Here if you don't know Fourier Series

-A fourier series decomposes a function into trigonometric By adding more and more trigonometric functions together, the summation itself looks more and more like the original function.
+A fourier series decomposes a function into trigonometric functions.

+By adding more and more trigonometric functions together, the summation itself looks more and more like the original function.
 Look at the graph below, does it look like a sawtooth over time?

 <iframe src="https://www.desmos.com/calculator/u1rkoxoa9g?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>